Real estate investor improving portfolio with a blanket loan

 Negotiate amortization, release clauses, and payment structures tailored to your specific portfolio needs.

-Why Blanket Loans Are the Portfolio Builder's Best Friend
+Why Are Blanket Loans the Portfolio Builder's Best Tool?

 When you are just starting out, your local bank or a conventional mortgage broker can handle financing for your first couple of rental properties.
 But once you are past four or five mortgages, the options change.
 Most traditional lenders will not approve additional loans regardless of your track record, your equity position, or your income.
 Their underwriting models simply are not built for multi-property investors.